leedium/occ-react-component/README.md

 actual component.
 This reduces load/reques of files, avoids class name collisions, improved maintenance

+Please be aware that this example is 500KB because it includes base64 image data.

 ### Dependencies
 Install the OCC React global application widget.